 3. Brand Recognition & Size

-Look at a fraternity's recent success rate and look at whether they are investing their resources in staff and alumni or frills and promises they can't possibly keep.
+The size and name recognition of a fraternity does not matter to students who never before considered Greek Life.
+Look at a fraternity's success rate and look at whether they are investing their resources in staff and volunteers or frills and promises they can't reasonably keep.

 Teamwork and compassion make fraternities great.
 Whether new or not.
 We are all Friend Clubs at the core.